ohohlfeld/itc35/PhD Workshop.md

 menu-index: 1
 ---
 <h1>PhD Workshop</h1>
-Network Traffic Engineering in the TLC networks of the future
+Network Traffic Engineering in the TLC networks of the future<br/>
 Date: Wednesday, October 4, 2023

 ##  Description: